pestphp/docs/plugins/creating-plugins.md

 });
 ```

+> In expectation closures, the `$this` variable is also available to give you access the expectation value.

 Finally, to load our extension, we must add or adjust the `autoload` section in the `composer.json` to point to the files we want to load:

 ```json